Right Angle Club 2016

 Subsequent generations of would-be hedonists have certainly given Calvin a hard time.
 Harder, in a way, than dunkings and pillories.
 Perhaps harder even than burning at the stake, because Calvinists had the audacity to get rich and comfortable by their effrontery.
 Perhaps poor and comfortable is better, and comfortable is the real goal, as Quakers were executed for advising.
 Once you get over the ambition to be King, what else is there?

 1. Continuous Coverage Protection.
-They rightly notice many recipients of mandatory auto insurance take out the insurance, pay a single month's premium, during which time they get their drivers license.
+They rightly notice many mandatory auto insurance recipients take out insurance, pay a single month's premium, during which time they obtain their drivers license.
 And then no further payments are made for the insurance.
-The authors propose higher premiums for those who do this, but presumably waive the higher cost if insurance is continued for a full year.
+The authors propose higher premiums for those who do the same thing with healthcare insurance, but presumably waive the higher cost if insurance is continued for a full year.
 There are many people who are suspicious of making anything mandatory, but if it's mandatory, it's unfair to allow obvious loopholes of this sort to persist.

 2. Medicaid Reform.
 The two commenting authors are evidently aware of the unsatisfactory quality of many state Medicaid programs, and propose splitting Medicaid into two parts, one for able-bodied adults and their children, and another for the disabled and elderly.
+Essentially, this is a rewording of high-risk pools, partially achieved by splitting Medicaid from federal plans.
 While this division might mesh more easily with existing workers and their families in the event of universal coverage (under a single-payer system), by itself it would not address much else.

 A more useful split would be between inpatients and outpatients.
-That would match Medicare A and B, and it would match the underlying Blue-Cross/Blue Shield organization of paperwork.
-Moreover, splitting helpless inpatients from ambulatory outpatients would surprisingly allow the marketplace to set inpatient costs.
-Since a large number of outpatient and inpatient services are identical, it would provide a way to set inpatient prices through the market mechanism.
-For those inpatient services which have no outpatient match, a relative value system would provide a more logical way to set prices for the remainder of helpless inpatients.
-Doing this would close a loophole commonly employed to cost-shift inpatient costs to the outpatient area, resulting in vast confusion between two pricing systems for identical procedures, in both Medicaid and Medicare.
+That would match Medicare A and B, as well as the underlying Blue-Cross/Blue Shield organization of paperwork.
+Moreover, splitting helpless inpatients from ambulatory outpatients could surprisingly enable the marketplace to influence inpatient costs.
+Since a large number of outpatient and inpatient services are identical, it would establish a comparison framework for approximating inpatient to outpatient prices through a two-step market mechanism, which ultimately approximates market prices.
+For those inpatient services which have no outpatient match, a relative value system would provide a more stable way to set prices for the remainder of helpless inpatients.
+Doing this would close a loophole commonly employed to cost-shift inpatient costs to the outpatient area, resulting in vast confusion between two pricing systems for identical procedures.
+Hospital administrators would resist losing the ability to shift prices, so ultimately this is an argument about who is to dominate prices, the consumers or the providers.
+The "market" is a compromise between the two.

-But if it should, it presents an opportunity to rectify the injustice to the other half of (small business) employees whose employers usually do not donate the coverage and make it up at the higher corporate rate.
-Persisting eighty years after the war which created the pretext, this is an unnecessary reminder of the many irregularities in the tax code.
-However, a one-line amendment to the HSA Law would suffice to extend the same tax exemption to others.
-This would permit the premiums of a catastrophic health plan to be paid by the Health Savings Account itself, thereby extending its own tax shelter to HSA owners, at less additional net cost to the Treasury than full exemption.
+But if it should survive, it presents the alternative to rectify the injustice to the other half of (small business) employees, whose employers usually can not donate the coverage and then make it up at a spuriously higher corporate tax rate.
+Persisting eighty years after World War II which created the pretext, this is an unnecessary reminder of the many irregularities in the tax code.
+However, a one-line amendment to the HSA Law would suffice to extend the same tax exemption to outsiders, allowing other issues to remain dormant.
+This simple amendment would permit the premiums of a catastrophic health plan to be paid by the Health Savings Account itself, thereby extending its own tax shelter to HSA owners, at less additional commotion to the Treasury than full exemption.
 The present inflation distortion should not be missed as an opportunity to restore fairness, which almost everyone now recognizes to be nothing but a lobbying plum.

-In what follows, we extend the idea to several other medical entitlements without suggesting it should be a universal rule.
-The time-honored approach was to use a surplus to reduce costs, but there are other things to do.
-The first would be to imagine a sharp decrease in the cost of Medicare, itself.
+In what follows, we extend the retirement roll-over idea to several other medical entitlements without suggesting it be required as a universal rule.
+The time-honored old approach was to use an insurance surplus to reduce costs by recycling its surplus, but there are other things to consider.
+The first would be to imagine a theoretical sharp drop in the cost of Medicare, itself.
 Since 80% of Medicare is now spent on five or ten diseases, the possibility of a sudden cheap cure of one of those diseases is raised.
-The almost unimaginable saving in the cost of strokes and heart attacks, created by taking a daily aspirin tablet -- shows what might be possible to imagine as happening again.
+The astonishing savings in the cost of strokes and heart attacks, created by taking a daily aspirin tablet -- shows what it might be possible to imagine as happening again.
 Not to promise, but to imagine.

-On the other hand, it is also possible to imagine other priorities competing for the financial windfall.
-Suddenly confronted with the issue, the average person would believe such a windfall would more likely pay for aircraft carriers than Medicare deficits.
+On the other hand, it is also possible to imagine less desirable priorities getting into the competition for such a financial windfall.
+Confronted with the issue, the average person would likely suspect such a windfall might as likely pay for aircraft carriers as Medicare deficits.
 But another opinion would emerge, and should be the default position.
-The Medicare program and its members experienced the unexpected -- and expensive -- consequence of a more protracted retirement than they planned on.
-The more just assignment of such windfall would be to pay for the extra retirement cost it provoked.
-If other emergencies seemed more pressing at the time, they could always be given priority on the money, but the default should first be to pay for consequences.
+The Medicare program and its members had experienced the unexpected -- and expensive -- consequence of more protracted retirement than they planned on (five times as expensive, by one estimate).
+A more just assignment of such windfall would be to pay for the extra-long retirement cost it had provoked.
+If other emergencies seemed more pressing at the time, they could always be given priority on the money, but by default Medicare should first pay for its own consequences.
+In fact, nothing of the sort occurred.

 A recent article in the Wall Street Journal announced to the world that Health Savings Accounts were a better bargain for the investor than were 401(k).
 That's certainly true if you spend the money in an account for approved medical expenses, or if you roll it over into an IRA at the time you receive Medicare.
 But it's also even arguable if you spend it in any other circumstance.